Eric Buhain: Politics

 In the 2022 elections, Buhain is a candidate for representative of Batangas' 1st district, the seat his wife is scheduled to vacate.
 He ran against his sister-in-law, Lisa Ermita, and won.
 He sought re-election in 2025, but lost to Leandro Leviste.
 He is being implicated in the anomalous flood control projects in his district during his term.

 Personal life

-The oldest child of former Bacoor, Cavite municipal vice mayor Cecilia Reyes-Buhain, Eric finished his elementary and secondary education at the De La Salle Santiago Zobel School in Ayala Alabang.
+The oldest child of former Bacoor, Cavite municipal vice mayor Cecilia Reyes-Buhain, Buhain finished his elementary and secondary education at the De La Salle Santiago Zobel School in Ayala Alabang.
 In 1991, he earned his Bachelor of Science degree in finance at La Salle University in Philadelphia, United States.

-Buhain is the husband of Representative Eileen Ermita-Buhain of the 1st district of Batangas, and the son-in-law of former Executive Secretary Eduardo Ermita.
+Buhain is the husband of former Representative Eileen Ermita-Buhain of the 1st district of Batangas, and the son-in-law of former Executive Secretary Eduardo Ermita.

 Buhain is the older sibling of Camille Buhain-Javier, one of the three women-lawyers behind the Filipino YouTube channel, The Soshal Network.